 Why would beginner traders do that?

 Because they hope that the market will evolve in their direction again, and that their current losing positions will turn profitable and make even more money.
 In most cases, however, their losses are compounded, with prices moving against them longer than expected.

 While this common mistake could be slightly less risky if you’re a long-term investor, it’s too dangerous when you’re a day trader in a volatile market such as Forex using lots of leverage.

 So, never add to your losing positions!

 Open a position with the proper size and use a stop-loss to avoid the temptation of averaging up (or down).

-5. Using excessive leverage
+Mistake 5: Using excessive leverage

 There is also a psychological aspect to take into consideration, as traders often act less rationally when they deal with outsized positions.
-While using high leverage, there is greater individual risk on a single trade, amplifying the psychological pressure you have to deal with when trading.
+While using high leverage, there is a greater individual risk on a single trade, amplifying the psychological pressure you have to deal with when trading.

-6. Having unrealistic expectations about Forex trading
+Mistake 6: Having unrealistic expectations

 Many beginners start trading currencies with the goal of becoming rich very quickly, which often pushes them into making mistakes.